dazsmith123/mihalismmh/README.md

 In addition to the above features, many small changes and bug fixes have been made.

 The release date for Mihalism-SE has now been pushed forward to the middle of November 2019.
+This is because I'd rather release a finished and stable product rather than a rushed, untidy and/or unstable one.

 Please see the new feature screenshots below: